Business analysis: Requirements communication

 Describes techniques for ensuring that stakeholders have a shared understanding of the requirements and how they will be implemented.

 Solution assessment and validation

-Describes how the business analyst can perform correctness of a proposed solution, how to support the implementation of a solution, and how to assess possible shortcomings in the implementation.
+Describes how the business analyst can verify the correctness of a proposed solution, support the implementation of a solution, and assess possible shortcomings in the implementation.

 Techniques

 There are a number of generic business techniques that a business analyst will use when facilitating business change.